Houwenda/flagProxy/README.md

 # assumptions

 - All payloads and flags should be transmitted through TCP connections.
 - Flags should not be placed in more than TWO segments.
-(Test is needed if encoding is used in traffic.)
+(Test is needed if encoding is used in traffic.
+FlagProxy now supports lua scripts.)
 - Flags can be matched using regular expressions.
 (In other words, encrypted traffic is currently not supported by flagProxy.)

 # client config